-Mini-Grants for Food Justice: UMSFP offers grants of up to $1000 for student organizations to bring to life innovative visions for food justice.
+Student Food Empowerment Fund: UMSFP offers grants of up to $1000 for student organizations focused on food and/or social justice.
 This grant is open to any registered student org at U-M Ann Arbor.
 These funds come from the earned revenue of the U-M Sustainable Food Program and are matched by Student Life Facilities.
 UMSFP will assist in the accomplishment of the grant project in any way that is possible and desired, and we would welcome any opportunities for collaboration beyond the scope of the project.
 Learn more and apply.

-Tune in to sustainable food happenings by subscribing to our weekly newsletter or engage with us by joining a working group.
+Tune in to sustainable food happenings by subscribing to our weekly newsletter or engage with us by joining a community of practice.
 You can also connect with us on Instagram at @umsustainablefood and @umfarmstand, on Twitter @UMSustFoodProg or on our U-M Sustainable Food Program YouTube channel.